-Migraine Headaches and Hyperbaric Oxygen Therapy (HBOT)
+Migraine Headaches and HBOT

 In the past, migraines were thought to be due to spasms of the brain’s blood vessels.
 More recent research, however, suggests that there is an area in the brain with a lower threshold for migraines — a migraine generator that is sometimes even related to a traumatic event.
 This generator could be in the brainstem, involving serotonergic nerve cells that alter the balance of brain chemicals.